-Bill Cartun enters his fourth year with the University of Colorado men’s basketball staff and his second year as the Director of Basketball Operations.
+Bill Cartun enters his sixth year with the University of Colorado men’s basketball staff and his fourth year as the Director of Basketball Operations.

-Entering his second year as the director of operations, Cartun is responsible for directing the day-to-day operations of the basketball program, overseeing the budget, and coordinating team travel and video.
-He also serves as the camp director of the CU basketball summer camps.
+Entering his fourth year as the director of operations, Cartun is responsible for directing the day-to-day operations of the basketball program, overseeing the budget, and coordinating team travel and video.

-In the last three years as the team’s video coordinator, Cartun was responsible for overseeing all aspects of the team’s film and video needs, including opponent scouting, coordinating film exchange, managing the video room and supplying the coaching staff with game film.
+In addition to his operation duties, Cartun is also the team’s video coordinator.
+Entering his sixth year in that role, Cartun oversees all aspects of the team’s film and video needs, including opponent scouting, coordinating film exchange, managing the video room and supplying the coaching staff with game film.

 “Bill is very dependable and continues to branch out in his roles on our staff with the operations and team travel, along with his video coordination ability,” said CU head coach Tad Boyle.
-“Bill’s the best video guy I have ever been around in the business, very dependable and handles a lot of details in our office.
-We had a record number of participants at our summer camp, and he did a great job as our camp coordinator.
+“Bill’s the best video guy I have ever been around in the business; very dependable and handles a lot of details in our office.
 He continues to develop and grow as a coach.”

 He is a 2005 graduate of Bates College where he received his bachelor’s degree in economics.
 Cartun earned a master’s degree in sport management from the University of Connecticut in 2007.
 While at UConn he worked with the men’s basketball team as a student assistant.